krishaamer/green-filter-research/research/literature/ai.md

 | Desirable  |
 | Credible   |

-#### ***Design Implications*** {#design-implications-1}

--   User experience design (AI UX) plays a crucial role in improving the consumer to investing journey.
-The missed opportunity to provide an even more interactive experience in line with user expectations.

 Gupta (2023) proposes 3 simple goals for AI:

 | 1                       | 2                    | 3                                            |
 |--------------------|-------------------|---------------------------------|
 | Reduce the time to task | Make the task easier | Personalize the experience for an individual |

-### Unsorted {#unsorted}

-Pete (2023) ChatGPT hackathon.

-The quality of LLM output depends on the quality of the provided prompt.
-Zhou et al. (2022) reports creating an “Automatic Prompt Engineer” which automatically generates instructions that outperform the baseline output quality.
-This finding has significance for “green filter” as it validates the idea of creating advanced prompts for improved responses.
-For “green filter”, the input would consist of detailed user data + sustainability data for detailed analysis.

-Anon.
-(2023a) My bedtime story about shopping, saving, and investing.

-Tu et al. (2023) LLMs can be used as data analysts.

-Rogers (2022) defines the 4 phases of Pervasive Computing.
-(NEED access).

-Kobetz (2023)

 ### AI Explainability {#ai-explainability}